-What we don’t see making headlines are all the good that comes from social media: the teen who used social to rally around a classmate who was being bullied; the 7-year-old refugee tweeting about living in East Aleppo; the celebrity who paid for a year of film school for a fellow artist and Orlando nightclub shooting survivor.
+We don’t see headlines about all the good that comes from social media.
+The teen who used social to rally around a classmate who was being bullied.
+The 7-year-old refugee tweeting about living in East Aleppo.
+The celebrity who paid for a year of film school for a survivor of the Orlando nightclub shooting.
 When we talk to kids about social media, we tend to emphasize all the ways they can get into trouble and the things we don’t want them to do.
-What if instead of emphasizing all of the don’ts, we tell them about the positives, the do’s of social media?
-Instead of scaring our kids about all the pitfalls of social media, we need to focus on coaching them to use it for good.
+What if we tell them about the positives instead?
+Instead of scaring our kids about all the pitfalls of social media, we can focus on coaching them to use it for good.

 Parents, you are your child’s most important role model.
 They see how often you’re on your phone, how much you post to Instagram, how frustrated you get when someone shares an opinion that you disagree with on Facebook, whether you set your phone on the dinner table, and if you check it while driving.
 The Social Family Standards Agreement we developed is meant to help everyone on your home team win the game of social.
-Here are a few standards we recommend:
+Here are three standards we recommend:

-Use your mic for good.
-Everything you post or share on social media — even texts, and even the “disappearing” content on platforms like Snapchat — can, one way or another, be seen by anyone.
+Everything you post or share on social media — even texts, and even the “disappearing” content on platforms like Snapchat — can be seen by anyone.
 Social media is like an ongoing press conference after a big game, and you’ve been handed the mic.
 Your friends and followers (your team) — and potentially the world — are your audience.
 Use it to do good.

-Play to your core.
 Share whatever it is you like to do on social media.
 Can you dance like Michael Jackson?
 Swim like Michael Phelps?
 Can you make miniature super heroes out of recycled soda cans?
 Great.
 Share it on social media.
 Be YOU.

 This is just a taste of what I believe social media education should look like at home and in schools.
 We risk depriving our children and students of the skills they need to navigate one of the greatest influencers on their social development when we focus on rules that start with “don’t.”